 We then established KPIs, including time saved – or cost reduced – because every answer that users can find themselves saves our IT team precious time.
 We also monitored the user experience to make sure our end users were happy using ThoughtSpot and its Pinboard visualizations.

 Learning from early bumps in the road

 When we launched to our large group, initially there were a lot of active users.
 But this tailed off after a couple of weeks.
 On further investigation, we discovered that people didn’t need to fix what wasn’t broken!
-The original dashboard that we had recreated in ThoughtSpot didn’t have any issues so there was no urgent need for people to switch to the new platform.
+The original dashboard that we had recreated in ThoughtSpot didn’t have any issues so there was no urgent need for people to switch to the new business intelligence platform.